catenax-ng/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/use-cases/rul/adoption-view/architecture.md

 ![business-process](assets/business-process.drawio.svg)

-0. **0.1 Register skill asset, 0.2 sync federated catalog:** <br/> The predefined skill is registered as an asset at the data provider's EDC connector.
-The federated catalogs are synchronized periodically.
+0. **sync federated catalog:** <br/> The federated catalogs are synchronized periodically.
+As a result, the OEM can resolve RuL prognosis function assets at the supplier.

-1. **Invoke skill asset:** <br/> The consumer invokes the skill by calling the agents API at its own EDC connector.
-The partner's EDC connector address must be known.
-To resolve this address is up to the use case.
-A prognosis function result type and a component or vehicle id (e.g. VIN) is set as parameter for the skill.
+1. **Invoke RuL skill:** <br/> The consumer invokes the skill by calling the agents API at its own EDC connector (ad hoc or as predefined asset).
+The OEM's EDC connector address must be known.
+Resolving this address is up to the consumer.
+The vehicle id (VIN) is set as parameter for the skill.

-2. **Request skill asset:** <br/> The skill is invoked by requesting the skill asset at the data provider via EDC connectors.
+2. **Delegate sub-skill:** <br/> The skill is delegated to the OEM via EDC connectors.

-3. **Resolve prognosis function assets by requested result type:** <br/> The Knowledge Agent resolves all prognosis function assets from the federated catalog that matches the desired result type.
+3. **Resolve vehicle part of interest:** <br/> The Knowledge Agent resolves the vehicle part for which the RuL value should be calculated.

+4. **Resolve load data assets:** <br/> The Knowledge Agent resolves the usage data asset for the vehicle part of interest.

-4. **Resolve prognosis data assets by function parameter types:** <br/> The Knowledge Agent resolves all data assets by the parameter types of the previously matched prognosis function(s).
+5. **Resolve RuL prognosis function assets:** <br/> The Knowledge Agent resolves all prognosis function assets from the federated catalog with type `RemainingUsefulLife` and the correct input type of load spectra.
+This type is infered by the usage data asset.

-5. **Fetch data:** <br/> The data (parameter for prognosis functions) are fetched from the data provider's bound data source.
-They are transferred into graph representation by a provisioning agent (data binding agent).
+6. **Fetch data:** <br/> The data (parameter for the RuL prognosis functions) are fetched from the data provider's bound data source.
+They are translated into graph representation by a provisioning agent (data binding agent).

-6. **Transfer data and deploy sub-skill:** <br/> The fetched data and a sub-skill (logic for calling the calculation service) are transferred to the calculation service provider's Knowledge Agent via EDC connectors.
+7. **Transfer data and deploy sub-skill:** <br/> The fetched data and a sub-skill (logic for calling the RuL calculation service) are transferred to the RuL calculation service provider's Knowledge Agent via EDC connectors.

-7. **Calls service and fetch result:** <br/> The calculation service (prognosis functions) is called.
-The data (parameter for the prognosis function) are translated into the format the service requires.
+8. **Calls service and fetch result:** <br/> The RuL calculation service (prognosis functions) is called.
+The data (parameters) are translated into the format the service requires.
 This is automatically done by an remoting agent (service binding agent), which is statically configured by service bindings.
-The result of the service then is translated back into graph format by the remoting agent.
+The result of the service then is translated back into graph representation by the remoting agent.

-8. **Return result:** <br/> The result is transferred to the invoker of the sub-skill (here, it is the data provider) via EDC connectors.
+9. **Return result:** <br/> The result is transferred to the OEM via EDC connectors.

-9. **Delegate result:** <br/> The result is delegated to the consumer via EDC connectors.
+10. **Delegate result:** <br/> The result is delegated to the consumer via EDC connectors.

 To have a common understanding of how to interpret and translate elements in the graph, common ontologies and taxonomies must be used.
 These are also needed for the interpretation of skills and sub-skills as there is e.g. inheritance in ontologies which must be known by the Knowledge Agent to resolve relations.